 Determining the maximum MTU can be a tedious process, especially since the PMTU of peers could change at any time.
-The general recommendation for maximized compatibility is therefore the minimum MTU of 1312 Byte, which works well with all combinations of IPv4, IPv6, batman-adv compat v14 and v15.
+The general recommendation for maximized compatibility is therefore the minimum MTU of 1312 Byte, which works well with both IPv4 and IPv6.